SIGHPC-SYSPROS/sighpc-syspros.github.io/2020Candidates.md

 At The University of Pittsburgh I have served on CIO commissioned working groups and committees that include Staff Development,  Research Data Management and Senate Computing Usage.
 I am currently a member of the Committee for Inclusion and Diversity and serving as Chair of Remote Engagement - Subcommittee.
 Please consider my experience and background to help grow our SysPros membership.

+# William Scullin
+I am the HPC Group Lead at the University of Rochester's Laboratory for Laser Energetics.
+With 17 years of career experience in HPC Systems Administration, he has been a long-time contributor to this community.
+William was the first Chair of the of SIGHPC SYSPROS, held the office of Membership Chair since 2018, and the organizer and co-organizer of SC BoFs and workshops on systems management stretching back to 2010.

+As Membership Chair, I will work to continue the chapter's growth, boost outreach outside the United States, and improve our visibility within SIGHPC and the ACM.
+As with other groups, I remain dedicated to improving diversity and fostering inclusion efforts in our community.
+I look forward to continuing my service to our community.

 ## Member(s) At Large (Choose Two)

 ### John Legato